 I have always loved road travel.
 There’s no experience that can beat a road trip experience for me.
-The beautiful sights, peaceful villages, crazy people trying to show their unnecessary driving skills etc. Even though the state of our roads are not encouraging, I will never give up on the road trip spirit.
+The beautiful sights, peaceful villages, crazy people trying to show their unnecessary driving skills etc. Even though the state of our roads is not encouraging, I will never give up on the road trip spirit.

 The plan was to touch base in all states in southwest Nigeria during the independence day weekend.
 Yea, it looked impossible but we did it!